A nice loop run with a side trip up Big Scaly Mountain for some impressive views of the area.

 Features: River/Creek — Views — Waterfall — Wildlife

 From the parking area on the side of the road, go south and look out for the trailhead.
 Sometimes it's marked, and sometimes not.
-It heads due west, climbing over a steep ridgeline before descending to Beech Creek.
-From there it follows along the creek for a few miles. look out for side trails to a couple of different waterfalls.
+It heads due east, climbing over a steep ridgeline before descending to Beech Creek.
+From there it follows along the creek for a few miles.
+Look out for side trails to a couple of different waterfalls.

-It's a pretty good climb, constantly gaining elevation until you reach Case Knife Gap.
-From there, across from an established camping area, you can leave the main trail and ascend Big Scaly Mountain for some spectacular views of the area.
-The sunsets from the top are unparallelled,
+From the start, it's a pretty good climb, constantly gaining elevation until you reach Case Knife Gap.
+From there, across from an established camping area, you can leave the main Beech Creek Trail

-The descent down the other side is shorter and steeper, mostly following an old logging road.
-Once you reach the end of Tate City Road (gravel), it's about a mile and a half or so back to your starting point.
+The descent on the other side is shorter and steeper, mostly following an old logging road.
+Once you reach the end of the trail at Tate City Road (gravel), it's about a mile and a half or so back to your starting point.